 - it’s simplicity and minimalism

-- a fact it was built in Poland 🙂
+- A fact it was made in Poland 🙂

 Source: GSX1200 by Ugly Motors